Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: The Algorithm

-\begin{proof} The size of the extended subhypergraphs in the calls of function \Decomp in the main program can only be bounded by the size of $H$ itself.
+\begin{theorem} Algorithm \logk correctly checks for given hypergraph $H$ and integer $k \geq 1$, if $\hw(H) \leq k$ holds.
+The algorithm is realised by a main program and the recursive function \Decomp, whose recursion depth is bounded logarithmically in the number of edges of $H$, i.e., $O(\log(|H|)$. \end{theorem} \begin{proof} The size of the extended subhypergraphs in the calls of function \Decomp in the main program can only be bounded by the size of $H$ itself.
 However, in every subsequent execution of \Decomp for some extended subhypergraph $(H'.E,H'.\Sp, \Con)$, we always choose node $c$ as a balanced separator.
 By Lemma~\ref{lem:existence-balsep}, such a balanced separator always exists.
-The extended subhypergraphs in the recursive calls on lines 33 and 37 are therefore guaranteed to have size at most $\lceil \frac{|H'|}{2}\rceil$.
-Note that the rounding up is necessary because $comp_{\up}$ is extended by a new special edge $\chi(c)$.
-Without this special edge, this component is guaranteed to be strictly smaller than $ \frac{|H'|}{2}$ by the test on line 18.
-At any rate, also with the upper bound $\lceil \frac{|H'|}{2}\rceil$ on the size of the extended subhypergraphs of $H$ in the recursive calls and with the additional call of \Decomp from the main program, we thus get an upper bound $O(\log(|H|)$ on the recursion depth. \end{proof}
+The extended subhypergraphs in the recursive calls are therefore guaranteed to have size at most $\lceil \frac{|H'|}{2}\rceil$.
+Note that the rounding up is necessary because the new special edge $\chi(c)$ is added in the recursive call for the HD-fragment above $c$.
+Without this special edge, this component is guaranteed to be strictly smaller than $ \frac{|H'|}{2}$.
+At any rate, also with the upper bound $\lceil \frac{|H'|}{2}\rceil$ on the size of the extended subhypergraphs of $H$ in the recursive calls and with the additional calls of \Decomp from the main program, we thus get an upper bound $O(\log(|H|)$ on the recursion depth. \end{proof}

+Note that we have formulated algorithm \logk as a decision procedure that decides if $\hw(H) \leq k$ holds for given $H$ and $k$.
+In case of a successful computation (i.e. return-value true) it is easy to assemble a concrete HD of width $\leq k$ of $H$ from the HD-fragments corresponding to the various calls of procedure \Decomp.

+We emphasize two further important properties of algorithm \logk: First, it should be noted that the logarithmic bound on the recursion depth does not restrict the form of the HD in any way.
+In particular, it does not imply a logarithmic bound on the depth of the HD.
+The bound on the recursion depth is achieved by our novel approach of constructing the HD by recursively ``jumping'' to a balanced separator of the HD-fragment to be constructed rather than constructing the HD in a strict top-down manner as proposed in previous approaches \cite{DBLP:journals/jcss/GottlobLS02,DBLP:journals/jea/GottlobS08}.